danmartens/schema/README.md

 ### Validators

-A `Validator` is a function which accepts a value and returns either `Some` or `None`.
-For example, a number validator would have the following type signature:
+A Validator is a function which accepts a value and returns either `Some` or `None`.
+For example, a number Validator would have the following type signature:

 ```typescript
 (unknown) => Some<number> | None